boldbi/bold-bi-docs/docs/responsive-layout/index.md

 * Mobile
 * Tablet

-We can see the responsive visualizations of Bold BI Dashboard [here](/responsive-layout/responsive-design-bold-bi-dashboard/).
+You can see the responsive visualizations of the Bold BI Dashboard [here](/responsive-layout/responsive-design-bold-bi-dashboard/).

-Also, we can see the responsive visualizations of Bold BI Server [here](/responsive-layout/responsive-design-bold-bi-server/).
+Additionally, you can see the responsive visualizations of the Bold BI Server [here](/responsive-layout/responsive-design-bold-bi-server/).